What events are scheduled during the Platinum Jubilee bank holiday?

 - 10am: Trooping the Colour parade begins

-- 10.30am: Member of the royal family leave Buckingham Palace for the parade ground
+- 10.30am: Members of the royal family leave Buckingham Palace for the parade ground

-The parade will be completed with a six-minute flypast of more than 70 aircraft from the Royal Navy, the Army and Royal Air Force, which will soar over Buckingham Palace.
+The parade will be completed with a six-minute flypast of more than 70 aircraft from the Royal Navy, the Army and Royal Air Force, which will soar over Buckingham Palace at approximately 1pm.

 The Queen is expected to watch the flypast from the palace balcony with other working members of the royal family.